j-h-scheufen/regen-link/apps/web-app/README.md

 - [Human Wallet](https://wallet.human.tech/) as embedded wallet (no seed phrase required)
 - [React-i18next](https://react.i18next.com/) for for I18N support

+The application implements a home page, a login page, and a protected dashboard page.
+The user has to log in via signing a SIWE message with their Human Wallet in order to access the dashboard.

+This template covers the onboarding flow of a web3 application by providing users with an embedded wallet and authentication.

 ## Environment Variables

 The following environment variables are used in this project: